 2018 has been a terrific year in truck camper development with several new models being released.
-Among these are two, groundbreaking pop-ups—the Bundutec Wild and the Phoenix Mini-Max.
+Among these are two, groundbreaking pop-ups—the Bundutec Wild and the Phoenix Level 1 or Level 2, previously known as the Mini-Max.
 Not only are both campers equipped with a shower and a toilet, but they’re also equipped with a grey water holding tank.
 While we sang the praises of the new Bundutec Wild in an earlier review, the Phoenix Mini-Max has accomplished something the Wild hasn’t, at least not yet—it fits on a mid-size truck.
 But that’s not all.
-The Mini-Max is equipped with several other goodies that would make any truck camper owner drool.
+The Mini-Max is equipped with several other goodies that would make any truck camper owner drool, including two versions.
+The Level 1 version comes with a water heater and shower, while the Level 2 does not.
 To learn more about this revolutionary, little pop-up and how it was designed and built, we spoke with Rob Rowe, the owner of Phoenix Pop-Up Campers.

-Thanks, Rob, for taking the time to talk with us about your new camper, the Mini-Max.
+Thanks, Rob, for taking the time to talk with us about your new camper, the Level 1 and Level 2.
 But before we do so, can you tell us how your company got its start?

 Rob Rowe: Sure!
 My dad started Four Wheel Campers in 1973 by building a camper to fit the family Scout II.
 Someone saw that camper, wanted one, and Dad built them one.
 This happened a few times, and it snowballed into a business.
 In 1988, the family sold the Four Wheel Camper name, and Rob started Phoenix Pop-up Campers as a new streamlined version of the company focused on custom, and hand made quality.

 Wow, that’s pretty cool.
 I didn’t know your dad started Four Wheel Campers.
-Tell us a little about the Mini-Max.
+Tell us a little about the Level series camper.
 How did the concept and design start?

-What makes the Mini-Max different from other truck campers in the market?
+What makes the Level series different from other truck campers in the market?

-Rob Rowe: There are so many little details that make the Mini-Max special.
+Rob Rowe: There are so many little details that make the Level series special.
 But I think the wet-bath, the aerodynamic cab-over, the push button electric roof lift, and the unique size are some of the most distinct features.

 We love the wet-bath.
 Putting a wet-bath in a camper of this size is difficult.
 How did you do it?